Algorithm with variable coefficients for computing matrix inverses: Introduction and preliminaries

 \section{Introduction and preliminaries}

-The problem of computing the inverse of a matrix has played a central role in the development of numerical linear algebra.
+\qquad The problem of computing the inverse matrix $A^{-1}$ for a given invertible real matrix $A$ has played a central role in the development of numerical linear algebra.
 Since the early days of matrix theory, researchers have sought efficient and numerically stable procedures for determining matrix inverses, particularly for large-scale problems arising in scientific computing, engineering, and applied mathematics.

-Classical direct methods, such as Gaussian elimination, were among the earliest approaches used to compute matrix inverses.
-However, with the rapid growth of computational applications in the twentieth century, iterative techniques became increasingly important due to their suitability for large matrices and parallel computation.
-Among the earliest iterative approaches are those based on power series expansions and polynomial approximations of matrix functions.

-A particularly influential idea was the use of the Neumann series expansion for matrix inversion.
-This approach inspired a variety of iterative methods, including the well-known Schultz (or Newton) iteration introduced in the mid-twentieth century.
-Later developments generalized this idea into the broader class of Hyper-Power methods, which achieve higher orders of convergence by incorporating higher-degree polynomial corrections.

-Further research expanded these techniques to compute not only classical matrix inverses but also generalized inverses such as the Moore--Penrose and Drazin inverses, which are essential in the analysis of singular or rectangular matrices.
-Over time, these developments led to the formulation of generalized Schultz-type methods based on polynomial iterations, providing a flexible framework for constructing high-order algorithms.